-As full-time travelers (currently on our sixth year), the overlanding life is extremely tough on our rig, ourselves, and our gear.
+As full-time travelers (currently on our seventh year), the overlanding life is extremely tough on our rig and our gear.
 As such, we’re very fortunate to have some incredible companies who have partnered with us.

 We don’t only use everything we carry, but we abuse it.

-We’ve been through practically every weather condition and down some nasty roads to get to beautiful places most people never venture to.
+We’ve been through practically every weather condition and down some challenging off-road trails to get to beautiful places most people never venture to.

-But because we have such a small footprint in the Jeep, every piece of gear we carry is thought through and discussed.
-Things like weight capacity, dimensions, function, and durability are always on the top of our minds when selecting our gear.
+Because we have such a small payload capacity and cargo footprint in the Jeep, every piece of gear we carry is thoughtfully and cautiously added.
+Things like weight, dimensions, function, and durability are always on the top of our minds when selecting gear.

 When companies reach out to us, we have a general rule: if we aren’t going to use the gear or product, and if we don’t believe it’s the best gear or product made for the type of travel we do, then we’re not going to have them send product to us.